Yan0613/nexoedge/docs/user-doc/source/immutable.rst

 Immutability Policies
 +++++++++++++++++++++

-To enforce per-object immutability policies in Nexoedge, the following four types of states/holds are applicable to each data object.
+To enforce per-object policy-based storage immutability in Nexoedge, administrators can apply the following four types of *states/holds* to each data object.

-* Immutable state: When an object is in an valid immutable period, it cannot be modified or deleted.
+* **Immutable state**: When an object is in an valid immutable period, it cannot be modified or deleted.
-* Modification hold: When an object has a valid modification hold, it cannot be modified.
+* **Modification hold**: When an object has a valid modification hold, it cannot be modified.
-* Deletion hold: When an object has a valid deletion hold, it cannot be deleted.
+* **Deletion hold**: When an object has a valid deletion hold, it cannot be deleted.
-* Access hold: When an object has a valid access hold, all types of data access operations including reads are denied.
+* **Access hold**: When an object has a valid access hold, all types of data access operations including reads are denied.

-Each state and hold comes with a definite valid period measured in days.
+Each state and hold comes with a definite **valid period** measured in days.
 The start and end time of any hold or state is always 00:00:00 UTC and 23:59:59 UTC, respectively.
 Valid periods always last one day or more and can never be shortened.
 When the valid period of a state or hold is over, the state or hold is said to be expired.
 To set an indefinite valid period, a state or hold can be set to automatically renew.

 Note that immutability policies do not enforce automatic deletion of objects with expired immutability or deletion hold.
 Such maintenance operations are separately handled and governed by data lifecycle management policies.

 Policy Management
 +++++++++++++++++

 To control the immutability policies for each data object, administrators set and update the policies via a set of APIs that is independent of data operations.
-Authentication of the set of APIs is also separate from that of the data object operations.
+Authentication of the set of APIs is also separate from that of the data operations.

 Design
 ------

-The model of per-object immutable policies and enforcement and management of policies is as follows.
+The model of per-object immutable policies and their enforcement and management are detailed as follows.

 Policy State
 ++++++++++++